zulkarnaim618/Mafia/README.md

 # Mafia
-The classical Mafia game implemented for android to play with friends over the internet with dedicated server and multiple lobby system.
+The classical Mafia game implemented for android to play with friends over the internet with dedicated server and multiplayer lobby system.